nickkov89/angular-cucumber-example/README.md

 ### TODO

 - Quit driver after running all the cucumber tests.
 Can easily be added once the [afterAll hook is added to cucumber.js](https://github.com/cucumber/cucumber-js/issues/97)
-- Start the selenium server on the Grunt task
 - Invoke a callback after `ptor.get` so that visiting a page can be a cucumber step.
 This seems to require changes in protractor so that `ptor.get` returns a promise, which selenium-webdriver's `webdriver.get` already does.